vaulot/vaulot.academic.site/content/project/collaborations.md

 ## 2017-2019 - MicrAntar (ECOS-Chili)
 **Inter-annual variation of Microbial Eukaryotic Communities in Antarctica**

+### Funding
+ECOS-Sud grant number C16B02

 ### Partners
-* Chili -  Universidad Mayor (Nicole Trefault) / Ponttifical Universidad de Chile (Rodrigo de la Iglesia)
+* Chili -  Universidad Mayor (Nicole Trefault) / Pontifical Universidad de Chile (Rodrigo de la Iglesia)
 * France - Station Biologique de Roscoff (Daniel Vaulot, Adriana Lopes dos Santos)

 ### Objectives
 Size-fractionated samples of microbial eukaryotes collected at a fixed station at Fildes Bay, King George Island, Western Antarctic Peninsula, will be analyzed in terms of taxonomic diversity.
 Diversity of microbial eukaryotes will be accessed during five consecutive summers, in order to analyze the central patterns of summer inter-annual variation in microbial eukaryote communities, and the differences between size fractions.
 The integrated use of high throughput amplicon sequencing, multivariate statistical analysis and network analysis will allow us to link the taxonomic information with the environmental information and determine the amount of variability explained by environmental variables measured.

 ## 2015-2018 - PicoBras (COFECUB, CAPES France- Brasil)
+**Picophytoplankton in the tropical South West Atlantic off Brazil**

+### Funding
+CAPES-COFECUB grant number Te871-15

+### Partners
+* Brazil -  Universidad de São Paulo (Frederico Brandini, Catherine Gerikas-Ribeiro)
+* France - Station Biologique de Roscoff (Daniel Vaulot, Adriana Lopes dos Santos)

+### Objectives
+The PicoBras project focuses on the taxonomic diversity of small picoplanktonic algae, their control by viruses, and their potential contribution to carbon biomass and nitrogen fixation in Brazilian South West Atlantic waters.
+The pico-phytoplankton off Brazil has received much less attention that the larger cells such as diatoms, dinoflagellates or coccolithophorids that produce short-lived blooms.
+However pico-phytoplankton contributes to the back bone of oceanic production in off-shore waters.
+The project associates one team from France (D. Vaulot, Roscoff) with an internationally recognized expertise in studies on plankton diversity and ecology and one team from Brazil (F. Brandini, São Paulo) with a very good knowledge of environmental conditions and phytoplankton production in the South West Atlantic Ocean.
+The project was developed within the framework of the Brazilian CNPq-INCT project "Caracterização Ambiental e Avaliação dos Recursos Biogênicos e Oceânicos na Margem Continental Brasileira - CARBOM", taking advantage of seasonal cross-shelf transects sampled during CARBOM cruises.
+The project  combines several approaches: applying the latest advances in gene analysis to characterize natural populations, in particular meta-barcoding, assessing the role of picophytoplankton in open-ocean symbioses, determining its susceptibility to viral infection.
+The data obtained will bring a better understanding of the role of this important group of phytoplankton in tropical waters of the Southwestern Atlantic and will be crucial for predictions of shifts in communities in response to global change and better ecosystem-based fishery management, which are among the main targets of CARBOM.
+.